Mumuskeh/Uncle-Yar-s-Workshop-for-pull-requests-/03 Mods - Weapons - Reworks/_Sedzhimol/OC-02 Kiparis + PP-91-01 Kedr-B/readme.txt

 ----------------------------------------------------------
 -Explanation:

-Allows to sell to traders.
-Army will now sell the Kedr, but Nimble won't sell it anymore.
+Army will now sell the Kedr, instead of Nimble.

 Added default actor effects configs.